The First Days of Breastfeeding

 Are you breasts leaking?
 It could come at a time when your milk supply is at its peak or may get triggered when you hear your (or another) baby cry, or if you think about baby.

 All of these are stimuli.
-Your brains send the message to trigger milk production.
+Your brain sends the message to trigger milk production.

 Watch out during sex – the same hormone (oxytocin) which is triggered in orgasm, is also the same hormone for triggering breast milk.